marcelkohl/spell-checker-improved/README.md

   - :heavy_check_mark: improve checker marker performance
   - create list of editable file types on settings of every plugin;
   - add shortcut to auto correct selected word with the first suggestion from spellchecker (to avoid navigate into the menu)
+  - clicking on statusbar icon focus on next misspelled word;

 #Copyright
 Status bar icon based on [grammar icon](https://www.flaticon.com/packs/text-editing-1) made by [bqlqn](https://www.flaticon.com/authors/bqlqn)